CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "cover_vitals": 10,                 // What percentage of critical hit damage is mitigated "material_thickness" : 1,           // Thickness of material, in millimeter units (approximately).
 Ordinary clothes range from 0.1 to 0.5.
 Particularly rugged cloth may reach as high as 1-2mm, and armor or protective equipment can range as high as 10 or rarely more.
 "power_armor" : false,              // If this is a power armor item (those are special).
+"non_functional" : "destroyed",     //this is the itype_id of an item that this turns into when destroyed.
+Currently only works for ablative armor.
 "valid_mods" : ["steel_padded"],    // List of valid clothing mods.
 Note that if the clothing mod doesn't have "restricted" listed, this isn't needed.
 "armor": [ ... ]
 ```